 Annual Salary at Fox Business – $134,000 to $200,000

 Based on industry averages and available data, Lydia Hu is estimated to earn between $134,000 and $200,000 per year at Fox Business Network.
-Salaries at major cable news networks vary depending on seniority, airtime, and contract terms.
 Her range is consistent with what experienced national correspondents typically earn at that level.

 Estimated Net Worth – $1M to $5M

-Lydia Hu’s estimated net worth sits somewhere between $1 million and $5 million, based on her years of professional earnings across two careers and her current salary at Fox Business.
-This estimate is not confirmed by Lydia herself and should be taken as a general range.
+Based on her years of professional earnings across two careers and her current salary at Fox Business Network.
 Her husband Craig Haughton’s income from his career at Morgan Stanley also contributes to their overall household financial picture.

 Combined Household Income With Husband Craig Haughton